freedomofpress/securedrop/docs/onboarding.rst

 1. A *Journalist Tails USB*.

-     The Journalist Interface is only accessible as an authenticated Tor Hidden Service (ATHS).
+     The Journalist Interface is only accessible as an Authenticated Tor Hidden Service (ATHS).
 For ease of configuration and security, we require journalists to set up a Tails USB with persistence that they are required to use to access the Journalist Interface.